seydi-mm-ndiaye/PersonalProject-WebApplication/README.md

 # PersonalProject-WebApplication
 This web application presents a country catalog where one can search, add, edit and delete a country.

-The information showed by the catalog about a country are : official name, capaital name, region, size.
+The information presented by the catalog about a country are : official name, capaital name, region, size.